 In Chimel v.
 California, 395 U.S. 752, 89 S.Ct.
 2034, 23 L.Ed.2d 685 (1969), the U.S. Supreme Court prescribed the permissible scope of a search after the individual has been lawfully arrested and taken into custody.
 Under such circumstance, the officer may conduct a full search of the person and the area within his immediate control.
 The object of such a search is to discover weapons that could be used against the officer and to discover evidence of a crime so as to prevent its concealment or destruction.
 The permissible area of search is the area from which the individual arrested might gain possession of a weapon or destructible evidence.

-If the person arrested happens to be driving an automobile at the time of the arrest, the officer who makes the arrest may search the passenger compartment of the car.
-Closed containers within the arrested person's control may also be searched.
-This exception to the search warrant exists to protect the lives and safety of law enforcement officers, since the arrested person might reach for a weapon in that area within his control.
-It is important to note however, that the area which may be searched is limited to the space within the control of the arrested person.
-Therefore, an automobile trunk may not be searched under this exception to the requirement that a search warrant be obtained before a search is made.
-Neither may a locked glove compartment be searched under this exception.
+In Arizona v.
+Gant, 556 U.S. 332 (2009), the Supreme Court set forth a new rule: police may only search the passenger compartment of a vehicle incident to a recent occupants' arrest only if (1) the arrestee is "unsecured and within reaching distance of the passenger compartment at the time of the search," or (2) it is reasonable to believe the vehicle contains evidence of the crime of arrest.
+Absent either of those two instances, "a search of an arrestee's vehicle will be unreasonable unless police obtain a warrant or show that another exception to the warrant requirement applies."
+State v.
+Brown, 401 S.C.
+82, 736 S.E.2d 263 (2012).
+The South Carolina Supreme Court has adopted the view that the trunk may be considered part of the passenger compartment and may therefore be searched pursuant to a lawful arrest when the trunk is reachable without exiting the vehicle.
+State v.
+Robinson, 407 S.C.
+169, 754 S.E.2d 862 (2014).
+A locked glove compartment may not be searched under this exception.
 A search may be conducted incident to a lawful arrest only if it is substantially contemporaneous with the arrest and is confined to the immediate vicinity of the arrest.
 State v.
 Brown, 289 S.C.
 581, 347 S.E.2d 882 (1986).
 Furthermore, the United Supreme Court decided that in a situation where an officer issues a citation rather than makes a custodial arrest, the officer does not have the legal authority to conduct a full search of the vehicle.
 There is no recognized exception to the Fourth Amendment for "search incident to citation."
 Knowles v.
 Iowa, 525 U.S. 113, 119 S.Ct.
 484 (1998).

 (3) Consent Searches